jarmar/DATX02-15-29-report/reportplan/planningreport.md

 Limitations
 -----------

-Our main goal is a working prototype with a core set of features.
+The main goal is a working prototype with a core set of features.
 The focus of the project will be these features.
-Any additional features will be deferred until we have achieved the main goal.
+Any additional features will be deferred until the group has achieved the main goal.

 Method and implementation
 -------------------------